alptugan/icns-creator/README.md

 - [x] ~~Make it compatible with min Mac OS 11.0~~
 - [x] ~~Drag & drop design files onto the app window.~~
 - [x] ~~Release major v2.~~
+- [ ] Add feature to export icons with rounded-corners.
 - [ ] Drag & drop folders or apps to edit their icns props on the fly for better UX.
 Set the icons using the app.
 - [ ] Release major v3.
+- [ ] Distrubute image conversion process into different CPU threads.
+It is a possible fix to avoid locking main thread during the icns creation process.
 - [ ] Distrubute through Homebrew.
 - [ ] Apple Codesign issues!
 (Optional)
-- [ ] Distrubute image conversion process into different CPU threads.
-It is a possible fix to avoid locking main thread during the icns creation process.